 - Religion in America, Pentecostalism, African American Religion, and Religion in the African Diaspora (supervised by Prof. Anthea Butler)

 - Second Temple Judaism; early Christianity; Judaism and Christianity in late antiquity (supervised by Prof. Annette Y. Reed and Prof. Steven Weitzman)

 - Medieval and modern Christianity (supervised by Prof. E. Ann Matter)

 - Islamic history and thought (supervised by Prof. Jamal Elias)

 In advance of submitting their applications, applicants are encouraged to contact the specific faculty member(s) in their potential research area via email to schedule a phone/email conversation about their particular interests.
 Applications from students with other primary interests will be considered.

 Applications are welcome from students from various academic backgrounds.
 Many applicants have already done extensive work in Religious Studies, either as undergraduates, or in post-baccalaureate or Masters programs elsewhere, while other applicants often will have majored in classics, philosophy, history, a modern language and literature, or area studies.
 In addition, in-coming doctoral students should typically have prior training in one or more of the research languages required for their fields.
 Students who enter the program with graduate-level credits at other comparable institutions may petition to receive transfer credit for up to a maximum of eight courses.

 Normally, decision letters (acceptances or declines) will be sent out by the Graduate School of Arts and Sciences by March 1.
 Waitlisted students will be notified via email.

 For Further Information

 For more information on the graduate program in Religious Studies, please visit Graduate Program Structure, or email Ernestine Williams.
-For the Fall 2012 academic year, applications (at https://app.applyyourself.com/?id=upenn-g) are accepted beginning October 1st and close on December 15, 2011.
+Applications are to be submitted online (https://app.applyyourself.com/?id=upenn-g) and are accepted from October 1st to December 15.